 After applying the classes, drag your slider to the right and see how your menu changes!

 It’s time to add a dash of fun to our navigation!
-Under Attributes, select Data Responsive Menu, and add the value
+Under Elements pane go to Attributes, select Data Responsive Menu, and add the value

 medium-dropdown.
 As a default, we would have an accordion menu.
 From medium screens and up, our menus would turn into a dropdown.

-With this, we have translated the first line of code into RSD!
+With this, we have translated the first line of code into Site Designer!
 Let’s keep going!

 We’re almost done!
 How about adding some nested links?

 Organization is important for optimal user experience.
 In order to prevent the user from clicking on a link and searching the entire page for the subject they want, you can categorize it under its appropriate link.
-We want to put a bit more info under ‘Services’.
-Select the link’s List Item Container and under Elements, drag and drop a List Container, along with however many Text Links you desire.
-Remember, you can make sure it’s in the correct order by opening the Inspect Pane and observing the corresponding HTML tags.
+In this example, we want to put a bit more info under ‘Services’.

 Give your new List Container element the

-Check out the browser preview to see the magic come to life…..
+Try it out within the browser Preview On to see the magic come to life…..

 There is a small issue that occurs whenever you try to customize an element that has a foundation attribute (our menu in this case).
 The style will appear and then when hovering over it will switch to Foundation's default colors (white and blue) When this happens, the solution would be to apply another class with the exact same styles to override the default.